 We performed our goodwill impairment analysis on our Retail and Wholesale Products Group and Business to Business Products Group reporting units in the third quarter of fiscal year 2022.
-As a result we identified goodwill impairment of \$5.6 million which left no remaining goodwill in the Retail and Wholesale Products Group reporting unit and no impairment was identified for the Business to Business Products Group.
+As a result, we identified goodwill impairment of \$5.6 million which left no remaining goodwill in the Retail and Wholesale Products Group reporting unit and no impairment was identified for the Business to Business Products Group.

-We are not aware of any triggering events in the first quarter of fiscal year 2023 that would indicate a new impairment analysis is needed.
+There have been no triggering events in fiscal year 2023 that would indicate a new impairment analysis is needed.